danahalay/stat-545-demo-dana-halay/README.md

 # stat-545-demo-dana-halay

 STAT 545 Demo

 Dana Halay
-new oceanographer with a background in ecology
+oceanographer with a background in ecology